-- 1) A game may consist of four periods, each six minutes long. - 2) A team may be granted four timeouts per game, cumulative: two per half. - 3) The three-second rule restriction is in force when team control exists in the opponent's front court (Note: in FIBA rules, a team shoots at its opponent's basket, thus the opponent's front court). - 4) The free throw shooter shall release the ball within 10 seconds from the time it is placed at the shooter's disposal by one of the officials. - 5) Athletes can wear any jersey number from 0 to 99.
+- I. A game may consist of four periods, each six minutes long. - II.
+A team may be granted four timeouts per game, cumulative: two per half. - III.
+The three-second rule restriction is in force when team control exists in the opponent's front court (Note: in FIBA rules, a team shoots at its opponent's basket, thus the opponent's front court). - IV.
+The free throw shooter shall release the ball finish. - V. Athletes can wear any jersey number from 0 to 99.

-- c) Team and Players
+C.3 Team and Players

-- 1) A team shall consist of five players

-- 2) The composition of a team, including substitutes, may not exceed 10 players.
+- I. A team shall consist of five players. - The composition of a team, including substitutes, may not exceed 10 players.